mshokrnezhad/6G_Research_Directions/README.md

 5. **Network synchronization solutions**
 6. **Quantum AI/ML for QI**
 7. **Integrated NTN and TN to enable QI**
     - QI aims for reliable generation, transmission, and manipulation of quantum states for communication.
 Future QI is envisioned as an entangled network structure, relying on quantum entanglement and teleportation.
-Challenges remain in creating entanglement over long distances, with free-space quantum links and satellite-ground station links being explored.
-Satellites, particularly Low-Earth-Orbit (LEO) constellations, are crucial for a global QI.
+Challenges remain in creating entanglement over long distances, with freespace quantum links and satellite-ground station links being explored.
+Satellites, particularly LEO constellations, are crucial for a global QI.
 A combination of quantum satellites and UAVs holds promise for advancing QI on a global scale.
 8. **Ad hoc quantum UAV network design**
-9. **Quantum Internet of Space Things (IoST)**
+9. **Quantum IoST**
-    - Satellite Quantum Key Distribution (QKD)
+    - Satellite QKD
     - Ad hoc quantum satellite network design

 ### Energy/Power Harvesting/Transfer in 6G

 1. **Designing near-zero energy communication systems**
     - Imagine a world of ambient IoT devices.
-To maximize the throughput (amount of data sent) of these devices, the following challenges need to be addressed:
+To maximize the throughput (amount of data sent) of these devices, the following challenges need to be addressed.
     - Longer energy harvesting time allows the device to harvest more energy, enabling larger data packets to be transmitted.
 However, this translates to less time for actual transmission, potentially leading to delays and lower throughput.
 On the other hand, shorter energy harvesting time leaves more time for transmission.
 However, with limited energy harvested, the device might only be able to send smaller and limited number of data packets, ultimately reducing overall throughput.
 The key is to find the optimal waiting time that balances energy harvesting with data transmission, maximizing the amount of data sent by these ambient IoT devices.
     - These ambient IoT devices can also be controlled in terms of their mobility and positioning.
 We can strategically instruct them to expend some energy on moving closer to the base station.
 This strategy aims to reduce the transmission energy required to send data, as shorter distances require less power.
 However, this introduces another trade-off: movement energy consumption vs. transmission energy consumption.
 The optimal approach involves finding the sweet spot that minimizes the total energy expenditure.
 This might involve calculating the combined energy costs of movement and transmission based on the device's current location and the distance to the base station.

----

 ## Use Cases